lilahaugust/solace-health-assignment/DISCUSSION.md

 ## Styling

-I opted not to use Tailwind CSS, since I personally prefer ther use of modular CSS files for readability and reusability.
+I took inspiration for the style from the solace.health landing page.
+I opted not to use Tailwind CSS, since I personally prefer the use of modular CSS files for readability and reusability.
+With more time, I would want to further standardize styling conventions across the repo by creating using a CSS preprocessor (Sass or similar) to implement a central file for colors, font families & sizes, etc.

-I derived the styles from the solace.health website.